Zychu10/Sudoku-Game/README.md

 ## The game give user following options:
 - In menu :
-     * Choosing the difficulty level of game (Easy, Medium, Hard)
+     * Choosing the difficulty level of game
      * Loading a previous game from a local database
      * Language selection between Polish and English
      * Displaying authors of the program